Duality of Hoffman constants: Conclusions

 \section{Conclusions}

 Theorem~\ref{thm.dual.ineq} provides a duality inequality between the norm of a polyhedral sublinear mapping and the Hoffman constant of its upper adjoint.
 As a consequence, we obtain a novel duality relationship between the Hoffman constants of the feasibility problems~\eqref{eq.onesided.systems.general} and~\eqref{eq.onesided.systems.general.dual} whenever $R,S$ are polyhedral cones and either a primal or a dual Slater condition holds.
-We also obtain an interesting identity between the Hoffman constants of the box-constrained feasibility problems~\eqref{eq.box-constrained} and~\eqref{eq.box-constrained.dual}.
+Theorem~\ref{thm.dual.ineq} also yields an interesting identity between the Hoffman constants of the box-constrained feasibility problems~\eqref{eq.box-constrained} and~\eqref{eq.box-constrained.dual}.
+We conjecture that similar identities hold for other non-conic pairs of polyhedral feasibility problems.

 For the special case when the underlying spaces are endowed with Euclidean norms, we also establish a surprising identity between the Hoffman constants of the box-constrained feasibility problems~\eqref{eq.box-constrained} and~\eqref{eq.box-constrained.dual} and the chi condition measures~from~\cite{Olea90,Stew89}.
-This identity can be extended to the kappa measure of~\cite{DaduHNV20} and could be used to shed new light on the various {\em proximity results} that underlie important developments for linear programming such as those documented in~\cite{ApplHLL22,DaduHNV24,MontT03,VavaY96}.
+We conjecture that this identity can be extended to the kappa measure of~\cite{DaduHNV20} and could be used to shed new light on the various {\em proximity results} that underlie important developments for linear programming such as those documented in~\cite{ApplHLL22,DaduHNV24,MontT03,VavaY96}.
 We will pursue this line of research in some future work.

+The duality results developed in this paper also set the stage for more general duality developments.
+In particular, the recent paper~\cite{CamaCGP22} extends our characterizations of the Hoffman constant~\cite{PenaVZ21} to a more general context concerning the {\em calmness modulus} of solution mappings for semi-infinite systems of linear inequalities.
+It is thus natural to explore what duality relationships hold in that more general context.
+The calmness modulus can be seen as a {\em local} version of the (global) Hoffman constant defined in~\eqref{eq.def.Hoffman}.
+More precisely, as described in~\cite[Section 3.8]{DontR09}, a set-valued mapping $\Phi:\R^p\rightrightarrows \R^q$ is calm at $\bar u$ for $\bar v$ if $(\bar u,\bar v)\in \graph(\Phi)$ and there exists a constant $\kappa \ge 0$ along with neighborhoods $U$ of $\bar u$ and $V$ of $\bar v$ such that